Ramit1201/EnergyProp/README.md

 # EnergyProp
-Contains information on the Valence shifting sentiment analysis The steps for GMM
+Contains information on the Valence shifting sentiment analysis and the steps for GMM-based clustering